crschmidt/cpp.ebikelibrary.org/content/_index.md

 The E-bike Library is run by me, Christopher Schmidt, using my own e-bikes.
 The e-bikes are free to borrow, but you're welcome to make a small donation to help cover maintenance costs if you would like.
-The e-bikes are stored in my laundry shed at my home in Porter Square.
+The e-bikes are stored in my shed at my home in Porter Square.

 <img src="/ebikes/bikeshed-scaled.jpg" width=600 alt="A group of four ebikes standing up in the inside of a wooded shed." />